agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 companies in chief-of-staff roles or strategy teams, based on the industry you served and gained experience in as a consultant.

-It is very clear that becoming a partner in Management Consulting has a very low probability but massive impact (>1050 lives).
+It is very clear that becoming a partner in MC has a very low probability but massive impact (>1050 lives).
 Let's say I go as far as finishing my MBA.
 If I am unable to perform or unable to get a job in the top firms or if I see that I am never going to